pfroysdon/pfroysdon.github.io/_posts/2025-01-15-AI_Trust_for_CISOs.md

 ---
-title: 'CISO Reality Check: How to Trust AI You Didn’t Build'
+title: 'CISO Reality Check: How to Trust AI You Didn't Build'
 date: 2025-01-15
 permalink: /posts/2025/01/AI_Trust_for_CISOs/
 tags: